 Interested in buying your own?
 This Propane De-Icer Torch is a little less extreme than the flamethrower Nathanael used.

-This post was originally published on January 18, 2019.
+Editor’s Note: This article was originally published on January 18, 2019.